Organization – Committees

 |EWU Policy 104-02||Authority: Board of Trustees|

-|Effective: May 20, 2016||Proponent: University President|
+|Effective: October 9, 2020||Proponent: University President|

-This mission is achieved through:
+The mission is achieved through:

 b. identifying and removing institutional barriers that limit equal opportunities and advancement;